 • What do employers get for signing on?

 RECOGNITION AND SUPPORT.
 We offer a list of strategies to consider and resources to inform employers about the wage gap.
-Every signer receives a static-cling decal in the mail to display in their business or organization’s window, and their business name and website link will appear on the list Compact signersto the right of this screen-->.
-Signers also can opt to be featured in our promotional efforts.
+Every signer receives a static-cling decal in the mail to display in their business or organization’s window, and their business name and website link will appear on the list Compact signers to the right of this screen.
+We feature signers on our social media platforms and in our monthly e-newsletter.

 • How are employers held accountable once they sign on?